Korean

 Asian Studies Certificate

-Interested students majoring in Chinese, Japanese, or Korean may also pursue an interdisciplinary certificate in Asian Studies.
+Interested students majoring in Chinese, Japanese, Korean, or East Asian Languages & Cultures may also pursue an interdisciplinary certificate in Asian Studies.
 A minimum of six semester courses is required, including the study of more than one Asian society or national group.
 Students should consult the Director of Asian Studies, SFS, for additional information.